Optimal and exact recovery on the general nonuniform Hypergraph Stochastic Block Model: Introduction

 The non-uniform HSBM was first studied in \cite{Ghoshdastidar2017ConsistencyOS}, which can be treated as a superposition of several uniform HSBMs with different model parameters.
-It is a more realistic model to study higher-order interaction on networks\cite{Wen2019LearningNH} since the equi-size constraint on each hyperedge is removed.
-We introduce the rigorous definition of uniform HSBM first, and extend it to non-uniform hypergraphs.

-\begin{definition}[Hypergraph] A hypergraph $H$ is a pair $H = (V, E)$ with $V$ being a set of vertices and $E$ denoting the set of non-empty subsets of $V$.
-If every hyperedge $e$ is an $m$-subset of $V$, then $H$ is called \textit{m}-uniform.
-The degree of a vertex $v \in V$ is the number of hyperedges in $H$ that contains $v$. \end{definition}
+It is a more realistic model to study higher-order interaction on networks.
+We introduce the rigorous definition of uniform HSBM first, and extend it to non-uniform hypergraphs. \begin{definition}[Hypergraph] A hypergraph $\gH$ is a pair $\gH = (\gV, \gE)$, where $\gE$ denotes the set of non-empty subsets of vertex set $\gV$.
+We say that $\gH$ is $\ell$-uniform if every $e\in\gE$ is an $\ell$-subset of $\gV$.
+The degree of a vertex $v \in \gV$ is the number of hyperedges in $\gE$ containing $v$. \end{definition}